Electoral system of Hungary: General elections

 Among the members of the National Assembly, 106 representatives are elected in individual constituencies and 93 representatives are elected from a national list.

 In the general elections held every 4 years, all members of parliament are reelected.
 In the election, voters may vote for an individual representative candidate in one of the 106 single-member constituencies, as well as for one party list or minority list in the national constituency.

 In the election, citizens with a residential address in Hungary have two votes (individual and list), while Hungarian citizens across the border can only vote for a national list (they do not belong to any individual electoral district).
-With the vote of the national list, a citizen can vote either for a nationality list or a party list, but not for both - they must declare this before the election (if he wishes to vote for a nationality list).
+With the vote of the national list, a citizen can vote either for a nationality list or a party list, but not for both - they must declare this before the election (if they wish to vote for a nationality list).
 The list vote is used in a closed list system, voters do not have the opportunity to influence the order of the candidates on the lists.